Sant'Alessandro, Lucca: Description

-The building is entirely covered with perfectly polished limestone slabs and arranged in alternately high and low bands, according to an order evoking the monuments of Antiquity, this alternation has no purely decorative but compositional value: in the oldest parts of the façade, the lower bands stand in white "partition" bands, which simply ripple the surface and in gray "projecton" bands, which project horizontally the structural nodes.
+The building is entirely covered with perfectly polished limestone slabs and arranged in alternately high and low bands, according to an order evoking the monuments of Antiquity, this alternation has no purely decorative but compositional value: in the oldest parts of the façade, the lower bands stand in white "partition" bands, which simply ripple the surface and in gray "projection" bands, which project horizontally the structural nodes.
 The symmetrical layout of the façade stones around the portal is comparable to that of the Visigothic, but very much restored, Chapel of São Frutuoso de Montélios near Braga, attributed to the VII century.
 In our case, however, the original apparatus is very well preserved and presents even more regular elements, which have no clue in the Romanesque churches of Lucca.
 Moreover, the entire composition of the façade is understandable only within the parameters of ancient architecture, as seen in the diagram that shows the different elements in color: the original façade (surrounded by yellow) rests on a podium, today undercut, roughly pointed at the tip of a chisel (highlighted in light blue), on this runs a stephole (in orange) that with the function of plinth (and as such is supported by the angular risers) departs from the portal and fascinates the whole church, similar to the attic base (yellow ocher) that overlaps it.
 On these basic elements, which overlap each other with a slight backslash and with an ever larger surface finish, the straight edge is set to perfectly polished alternating bands, similar to the opus quadratum pseudoisodomum of the ancient buildings.
 The scheme shows both the horizontal projection bands of the structural elements (in blue) and the simple partition bands (blank).
 The second projection line from the top, due to the late elevation of the church, does not correspond today to any structural element, but originally combined the terminal capitals (dark green) of the lower angular risers.
 The contour of the slabs (highlighted in red) allowes them to evaluate the symmetrical arrangement with respect to the vertical axis passing through the portal, generating element of the whole façade : up to the pedestal height the plates correspond to the right and left numbers; the joint of the two slabs above the gable materializes the axis of the composition; the ends of the bands corresponding to the architrave are completed by symmetrical, overlapping vertical slats, and symmetrical is the mounting of the angular risers.
 Around the portal (red) twelve large plates are formed to form a hexagon and appear to radiate from the portal itself, whose proportions are governed by a double equilater triangle (violet).
 The diagram also shows in clear green the position of the decorative laths on the side of the pediment and that of the bases of the columns of the loggia today missing.
 From all these elements so highlighted and from the triangular path that had to adjust their proportions, the appearance of the primitive façade, which is lower than the present and much closer to the forms of ancient architecture, can be reconstructed with good approximation.